spiderkitten/Starbug/local/favmusic.md

 Some of my favourite music.
 Its mostly old stuff, sorry.
 I grew up in the 1970s/1980s so the songs of those eras are probably my main influence taste wise, but I generally like all kinds of music.

 I've seperated it into Albums and Songs - Albums (at the bottom) are where I like the majority of the songs in the album, otherwise I've tried to sort some of the songs into eras/genres so its easier to look through.
-There should be clickable links to Youtube and Spotify so you can listen there.
+There should be clickable links to Youtube and Spotify so you can listen there should you choose to.

 **Note: This is a work in progress**